sakhawy/pico-server/README.md

 # Writing our custom HTTP handler (`PicoHTTPRequestHandler`): Replacing `http.server.SimpleHTTPRequestHandler`

 Alright, the first step is done.
 We have our plain-text HTTP request.
-You may have noticed we skipped something while writing `PicoTCPServer`: The HTTP handler.
+You may have noticed we skipped talking about something while writing `PicoTCPServer`: The HTTP handler.
 We used `http.server` which provided us with something working right out of the box called `SimpleHTTPRequestHandler`.

 The HTTP handler's responsibility is to parse the HTTP request and serve the appropriate response.
 The HTTP request is parsed according to the HTTP standards, and so is the served response.